 You should have access to a newer computer (PC or Mac) with a fast, reliable Internet connection and adequate up-to-date software (Microsoft Word, Adobe Acrobat, Mozilla Firefox or Internet Explorer).
 Word Processing and Graphing Software - You may need Microsoft Word (or a compatible word processing program) for writing assignments in the class.
 You might also need Microsoft Excel (or a compatible spreadsheet program) to create graphs in this class.
 But we have good news!
 All students at CR have access to Office 365 (Word, PowerPoint, Excel, and OneNote) free with a valid @mycr.redwoods.edu email account.
 Go to https://office.com/getoffice365 (Links to an external site.)
 (Links to an external site.) to get started.
-(There are also free options for tools like this, such as Google docs (Links to an external site.)
+(There are also free options for tools like this, such as Google docs (Links to an external site.) or OfficeLibre.
+(Links to an external site.)
+(Links to an external site.)
 Google docs requires a gmail account, which your mycr email actually is.